 Gifts of appreciated securities, such as stocks and mutual funds, are excellent ways to support the Atlanta History Center.

 Our past is as vibrant and exciting as our future, and now you can share in both by volunteering.
-You’ll make new friends, contribute to the community, educate the public, gain marketable experience, sharpen your valued skills and find an outlet for your creative energy or a worthwhile activity for your retirement.
+You’ll make new friends, contribute to the community, educate the public, gain marketable experience, sharpen your valued skills, and find an outlet for your creative energy or a worthwhile activity for your retirement.

 The Atlanta History Center is a leader in training and mentoring young museum professionals.
-The program reveals the inner-workings of the museum to the interns, providing interns the opportunity to contribute to the mission of the Atlanta History Center.
+The program reveals the inner-workings of the museum to interns, providing interns the opportunity to contribute to the mission of the Atlanta History Center.

 The Atlanta History Center has many areas available for volunteers to work, from special events, to maintaining beautiful gardens to leading tours through our historic houses and exhibitions.
-Please click on the Volunteer Opportunities Directory to see what positions are available.

 New skills, better salary and great learning experiences are just a few of the reasons museum professionals, graduate students and those aspiring to a museum career will want to earn a Museum Studies Certificate.